We all love a good parenting hack, don’t we?

 - Visit the zoo when it’s cooler as the animals will be more active in an attempt to stay warm.

 - Do your kids have a tendency to run straight into glass sliding doors?
-Minimise the risk of this happening by applying stickers to the glass.
+Minimize the risk of this happening by applying stickers to the glass.

 - A pool noodle cut short and open on one side serves as a great door stopper.
 Just slip it over the door frame and no more worrying about the door slamming on your kiddie’s fingers.